aborrero/ral-arturo.org/_posts/2016-10-06-debian-jessie-ha.md

  * Package tracker for crmsh: [link][crmsh]
  * Package tracker for libqb: [link][libqb]

-I'm sure we even have the change to improve a bit the packages before the release of stretch.
+I'm sure we even have the chance to improve a bit the packages before the release of stretch.
 There are some packages which are a bit behind the upstream version.